amidaware/trmm-docs/docs/contributing_using_docker.md

 !!!note
     If you add new MKDocs extensions you might need to:<br>
-    - docker-compose down.<br>
+    - `docker compose down`<br>
     - Then delete the `/api/tacticalrmm/env/` folder.<br>
-    - Then docker-compose up and it will download / rebuild new extensions.
+    - Then `docker compose up` and it will download / rebuild new extensions.

 ### View Django Administration